 There are waterfalls all over Iceland, so that’s why we made a list of some of the more popular ones.
 It’s almost impossible to get an approximate number as glaciers melt and form small waterfalls that feed rivers and streams.
 If you love chasing waterfalls, one of the best things you can do in Iceland is grab a camera and stop at everyone you see to snap a photo.

-Goðafoss is one of the most famous waterfalls in Iceland, but in my opinion, it certainly is not its most impressive.
-The Northeast waterfall is still spectacular as it’s 30m wide and 12m high.
-What makes the waterfall significant is its historical importance.
 In the year 1100, the law speaker chose to convert from the Old Norse religion to Christianity.
 In doing so, he cast his old deities into the waterfall, giving it its new name – Goðafoss or “Waterfall of the Gods.”

 Haifoss

 Háifoss is the fourth highest waterfall in Iceland.
 It’s an awe-inspiring sight as the water rolls off the 122-meter sheer cliff to the Fossa River below.
-If you look in the photo above, you’ll see the waterfall “Granni” to the right of Háifoss.
+If you look at the photo above, you’ll see the waterfall “Granni” to the right of Háifoss.

 I don’t want to show you the whole thing so you can be surprised when you get there.
 If you suffer from vertigo, you won’t want to get too close to the edge here – it’s a long way down.
-It is possible to hike down if you know the way.
+It is possible to hike down if you know the way!

 Dettifoss

-Dettifoss is said to be the most powerful waterfall in Europe.
+Dettifoss is said to be the most powerful waterfall in all of Europe.
 The waterfall is monstrous and one of Iceland’s most impressive natural landscapes.
 You can hike up to either side of the waterfall and feel the ground tremble beneath your feet.

 Its remote location in the North of Iceland makes for fewer visitors than waterfalls on the South Coast of Iceland, but it’s worth venturing to!